 Setup

-No setup is needed.
-The Browser connection is automatically available to all Duvo users.Capabilities
+No setup required.
+The Browser connection is available to every agent automatically.

 - Navigate websites — Go to any URL, follow links, and move through multi-page workflows.